Staking strategy matters, right? And if it does – your trading bankroll must too…

 Surely a better opportunity requires larger stakes and vice versa…

 Overall conclusion: It’s probably more of a personal choice, so I’m not going to definitively say if you should be using percentage staking or not.
-Just that I’d be more supportive of it’s use in the early stages of learning.
+Just that I’d be more supportive of its use in the early stages of learning.
 Why?
 For discipline purposes.
+Plus as a side note, you need to remember that different markets have different levels of liquidity.
+Simply staking £100 at Ascot and then £100 at Lingfield in the race after is not the same.
+It might look nice for percentage staking purposes, but realistically, the second market is likely to carry more risk at those stakes.

 Limiting Your Risks: Staking Strategies

 Trading successfully is all about limiting risk, which means you must keep a tight reign on your stakes.
-Makes sense, right?
+That makes sense, right?

 As Warren Buffet, the well-known billionaire investor once said: